intelie/gitbook-drilling/collector/protocols/witsml.md

 Currently supported WITSML versions are 1.3.1, 1.4.1 and 2.0.
 {% endhint %}

 In both modes (server or client), the WITSML capabilities on the LiveRig Collector are limited to the objects listed below.
-The data ingested by those objects typically will be transmitted to Intelie Live and converted as events for both real-time and historical analytics.
+The data ingested by those objects typically will be transmitted to INTELIE Live and converted as events for both real-time and historical analytics.

 * Version 1.3 and 1.4
   * log (depth and time-based)